- Miles: 1.33

 San Antonio Falls Hike

-You will begin the hike by walking past the gate, and heading up a concrete road called Falls Rd.
+I began the hike by walking past the gate, and heading up a concrete road called Falls Rd.

 Shade is scarce, and the temperature can get pretty warm, so I suggest bringing some shorts, a hat, and sunscreen!
+I was surrounded by a sea of pine trees, peaks, and breathtaking views.

 Almost there!

 Update: I visited San Antonio Falls on Nov 9, 2022 a day after it snowed.
 Needless to say, I was blown away.
+If you like the snow, check out this post I wrote on the best winter hiking trails in SoCal.

 Can you spot the guy in blue in the image below?